Frequently Asked Questions

 Q2.
 Where we are in London?

-Studying online means that you can fit studying around your work and personal life with affordable tuition fees.
+Studying online or through blended learning means that you can fit studying around your work and personal life with affordable tuition fees.
 In this learning model, you can study from anywhere in the world without taking any pressure of traveling to attend an on-campus lesson.
 Studying online does mean that you have to motivate yourself to study and manage your own time.

 Q4.
 How will I be taught?